How to Vote: 7 Simple Steps for Ballot Beginners

 Q: Can I miss class or work to go vote?

 A. Simply put, it depends on your state.
-As of 2020, about 30 states allowed workers to take time off though some do not provide pay for the time you are gone.
+As of 2024, about 30 states and the District of Columbia require employers to allow workers to take time off specifically for voting, though some states do not mandate employers to provide pay for the time that employees are gone.
 Other states allow you to vote by mail.
 Speak with your supervisor and/or professors well in advance of Election Day and make it clear that you want to exercise your constitutional right.

 Q: What if I observe something suspicious on Election Day?